 Please use this form for SFHP members only.
 Members who qualify under at least one of the CICM Populations of Focus (POF) will be approved for CICM services and will be assigned to a SFHP contracted CICM Provider.

-To be eligible for CICM, a member must already be enrolled in Medi-Cal Managed Care or have Medicare with Managed Care Medi-Cal as their secondary medical coverage.
+To be eligible for CICM, a member must already be enrolled in DSNP..
 Members must not be enrolled in exclusionary programs or receiving duplicative services.
 Refer to exclusionary terms on page 5 for a full list.

 OBJECTIVE AND GENERAL INSTRUCTIONS: